cruseakshay/Notes/ML/R/Introduction to R for Finance/maths_of_finanace.md

 - cash flow
 - rate of interest
-- effective rate of interest
+- effective rate of interest: nominal or flat rates.

+what is Taylor expansion ?